 Dr. Aboul-Enein has been an avid writer and faculty member about issues related to Population Health, Vulnerable Populations and need to empower Nurse Practitioners within large and small healthcare systems within urban and rural communities.
 Dr. Aboul-Enein’s passion towards healthcare reform is a result of the key issue that without Innovation, Risk taking and Empowerment- Healthcare Reform will be extremely difficult to implement.

 Dr. Aboul-Enein has a BSN (Magna Cum Laude) from University of Central Arkansas.
-He hold a Master in Public Health and a Master’s of Science in Nursing, specialization in Family Nurse Practitioner from the University of Texas Health Science Center at Houston.
+He holds a Master in Public Health and a Master’s of Science in Nursing, specialization in Family Nurse Practitioner from the University of Texas Health Science Center at Houston.
 He holds Doctor of Public Health with a specialization in Community Health, Healthcare Administration from the University of Texas Health Science Center at Houston.
-He also is a Fellow of the Royal Society of Public Health and a Fellow of the American College of Healthcare Executives.
+He also is a Fellow of the American College of Healthcare Executives.
 He is fluent in Arabic, English and Spanish.

 NURS 6050 - Population Health